preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 ************************************************

+(To be added to releasenotes soon!)
 (#116996, #114661, #114870, #117577, #114837, #116854, #117576)

 Process Management
 ************************************************

+(To be added to releasenotes soon!)

 Communities
 ************************************************

+(To be added to releasenotes soon!)

 Improved Audit Log
 ************************************************

+(To be added to releasenotes soon!)

 User Profile Sync
 ************************************************

+(To be added to releasenotes soon!)

 Enable/Disable Business Profile Header (and Preallocated Height)
 *****************************************************************

+(To be added to releasenotes soon!)